FinlyWealth/mds-finly-search/README.md

 # If running for the first time, this will setup and run the proxy
 make proxy-setup

-# Use the following to start the proxy after a reboot
+# Use the following to start the proxy
 make proxy

+# Run the folloowing to free up the port once the proxy is no longer needed
+make clean
 ```

 ### Step 1.
 Clone the Repository